 A recent 60 Minutes report reveals that figure could likely be much higher‚ affecting some 40 million Americans.

-Our Los Angeles Chapter 7 bankruptcy attorneys know that these sorts of mistakes can potentially lead to big financial problems‚ including higher ates for insurance and loans.
+Our Woodland Hills Chapter 7 bankruptcy attorneys know that these sorts of mistakes can potentially lead to big financial problems‚ including higher ates for insurance and loans.

 At a time when many of us are already cash-strapped‚ this is an added expense that is often ill-afforded – particularly if you’re already working hard to bolster or rebuild your credit score.